somanithpreap/file-encryptor/README.md

     ~State(){};
   };
 ```
-  This class is responsible for taking the bytes imported by file-handler and arrange them into 4 * 4 array of bytes called "State".
-Creating "State" is evolved by various methods which have shown in the code snippet.
+  This class is responsible for taking the bytes imported by file-handler and arranging them into a 4 * 4 array of bytes called "State."
+Creating "state" is evolved by various methods, as shown in the code snippet.
 For more information, check **aes.cpp** to see the usage of each function.

 4. **Key Expansion Algorithm** <br>
 ```cpp
   void key_expansion(uint8 k_len, uint8 *key, uint8 (*holder)[4][4]);
 ```
-  This function takes the format length of key which could be either 16, 24, or 32 bytes, the actual key for encryption/decription, and a holder array to store the round keys.
-It's resulting in more unique keys (the amount of key is based on the length of the key respectively, could be either 11 round keys, 13 round keys, or 15 round keys).
-The holder variable should have the size of **(6 + k_len / 4) + 1**.
+  This function takes the format length of the key, which could be either 16, 24, or 32 bytes, the actual key for encryption or decryption, and a holder array to store the round keys.
+It's resulting in more unique keys (the number of keys is based on the length of the key, which could be either 11 round keys, 13 round keys, or 15 round keys).
+The holder variable should have a size of **(6 + k_len / 4) + 1**.
 For more information, check the comments in **aes.cpp**.

 5. **AES Algorithm** <br>
 ```cpp